An Amateur’s Guide to Rome

 I think the main sites of Rome, the ones in all the guide books, are The Vatican and The Colosseum.
 These were, without even opening up a website about Rome, places I knew for a fact would be huge, busy and need a good portion of a day to do.

 The Vatican and The Vatican museum was by far the most boring part of my trip.
-As a family of non-religious people, we were hoping to at least be enamored by architecture and paintings and the history behind Catholicism but instead there was just a lot of shuffling around hot corridors and being pushed through The Sistine Chapel.
+As a non-religious family, we were hoping to at least be enamoured by architecture and paintings and the history behind Catholicism but instead there was just a lot of shuffling around hot corridors and being pushed through The Sistine Chapel.
 It was very disappointing, and the crowds made my anxiety flair.

 St Peter’s Square was a little different; it’s free, more spacious, and much more impressive.
 We sat there taking pictures, eating ice creams, and ignored the men selling roses.